Bat Reputation

 Gitty Korsuize

-Gitty Korsuize works as a urban ecologist at the city of Utrecht.
+Gitty Korsuize works as an independent urban ecologist.
+She lives in the city of Utrecht.
 Gitty connects people with nature, nature with people and people with an interest in nature with each other.